kekyo/async-primitives/README.md

 // Raise the signal - all waiters will resolve signal.raise();

+// Or, you can release only one-waiter
+//signal.trigger();　　// waiter1 resolves

 await Promise.all([waiter1, waiter2]);
 console.log('All waiters resolved');

-// Drop the signal for reuse
+// Drop the signal
 signal.drop();

 // Wait with AbortSignal support